Why is Venezuela in crisis?

 Let’s hope they get to return home soon.

-We have visited Venezuela in April 2019.
-You can read more about our experience in Venezuela here: Visiting Venezuela in a time of crisis
+We visited Venezuela in April 2019.
+You can read more about our experience there here: visiting Venezuela in a time of crisis.

 ✈️ Flights: We use Skyscanner to book cheap flights worldwide.